London on a Budget Guide

 - Which London Hop-on/Hop-off Bus is Best – includes links to get discounts.

-- Don’t pay for a view from the Shard when there are great restaurants with a view as well as bars with a view.
+- Don’t pay for a view from the Shard when there is the free Sky Garden as well as great restaurants with a view and bars with a view.

 - Cross the Thames for £4 or less on London’s only cable car.